davidcolton/davidcolton.blog.source/content/articles/20200309_ipynb_support.md

 ## Configuring the Plugin

 Before using the `'pelican-ipynb.markup' a little bit of housework is required.
-You you need to add '.ipynb' to the markup extensions variable, if not already defined, and you need to ignore the ever annoying '.ipynb_checkpoints' folder to the ignore file variable.
+You need to add '.ipynb' to the markup extensions variable, if not already defined, and you need to ignore the ever annoying '.ipynb_checkpoints' folder to the ignore file variable.
 If these variables don't already exist just create them:

     :::python
     MARKUP = ('md', 'ipynb')